CAAINS/COOP/en_whitepapter.md

 3. These rights extend to events and programs organized by all members and associate members.
 4. Subscription to or access to INS publications and journals.
 5. Access to Sparklink participation opportunities to be implemented by INS.
-6. All `$INS` holders will be free to trade their creations, products, time, labor, artwork, and anything else dear to them, upon request.
+6. All `$COOP` holders will be free to trade their creations, products, time, labor, artwork, and anything else dear to them, upon request.